shek-a/grocery-helper-web/README.md

 # Grocery Help Web App

-The Grocery Help Web App is a React application which provides functionality for adding, update, fetching and deleating grocery items
+The Grocery Help Web App is a React application which provides functionality for adding, update, fetching and deleting grocery items

 ## Running the Program